cmb84scd/cmb84scd/README.md

 ## Experience

 **Dunelm (April 2021 - January 2024)**
-*Site Reliability Engineer*
+*Site Reliability Engineer*<br>
 **AWS, DataDog, Python, TypeScript, Bash, Terraform, Git**

-- Developed and maintained automated tools to streamline processes, improving efficiency and reducing manual workload.
+- Developed and maintained automated tools to streamline processes, improving efficiency and reducing manual workload
+- Added Datadog monitors for AWS stacks, and ensured there was good logging in the stacks
-- Investigated and resolved incidents and issues promptly, minimizing downtime and ensuring seamless operations.
+- Investigated incidents/issues when they happened using Datadog, browsers, release notes and 3rd party status boards minimizing downtime and ensuring seamless operations
-- Provided support to cross-functional teams in implementing reliability measures for their services, contributing to enhanced performance and resilience.
+- Provided support to cross-functional teams to help ensure reliability within their services, that failure points in the architecture had been thought about and necessary monitoring, as well as logging, was added
-- Assisted new colleagues in setting up their laptops and facilitating smooth integration into the team.
+- Assisted new colleagues to set up their laptops using an installation script and helped them to settle in
-- Practiced agile methodologies, fostering collaboration and agility in delivering projects.
+- Practiced agile methodologies, fostering collaboration and agility in delivering projects

-**Web Developer** (2005 - present)
+**Web Developer (2005 - present)**<br>
-- Managed and maintained websites for multiple dance groups, successfully transitioning 2 Microsoft Word-based websites to HTML and CSS.
-- Demonstrated strong problem-solving skills by effectively stripping out unnecessary elements from the original website design.
-- Collaborated with a colleague on enhancing the third website, gaining valuable insights and expertise in website development processes.

-**Dance Teacher** (September 2011 - present)
-- RSCDS (Royal Scottish Country Dance Society) qualified Scottish Dance Teacher, specializing in instructing adults.
-- Successfully assumed teaching responsibilities for the beginners class from September 2013 until December 2018 when classes merged.
-- Demonstrated versatility by occasionally leading sessions for other dance clubs.
-- Contributed to the growth and development of participants through engaging and effective instructional techniques.
+**HTML, CSS**

+- Maintains the website of a dance group on a voluntary basis
+- Writes and edits website content
+- Communicate with stakeholders on an as required basis

-**The Best Connection** (September 2019 to March 2020) *Retail assistant (agency staff)*
+**The Best Connection (September 2019 to March 2020)** *Retail assistant (agency staff)*

+- Stacking shelves to working on the tills and anything else that the shops required of me

-**Tesco** (March 2003 to May 2019)
+**Tesco (March 2003 to May 2019)**
 *Stock Controller*

+- Used a Personal Digital Assistant (PDA) to manage stock and I usually ended up fixing them too
+- I trained colleagues on how to use the new machines when they were upgraded as well as assisting them to put the company’s staff apps on their phones
-- Troubleshooting internal hardware for stock management to ensure accurate inventory tracking, ordering, and replenishment.
+- I had to troubleshoot internal hardware to manage stock and supported the use of internal hardware
-- Demonstrated expertise in using Personal Digital Assistants (PDAs) for efficient stock control operations, including resolving technical issues and providing training to colleagues on PDA usage.
-- Stepped up as a team leader/manager when needed, effectively coordinating tasks and ensuring smooth workflow.
+- I was also the team lead and manager when required

 ## Education

-#### Makers Academy (March 2020 to July 2020)
+**Makers Academy (March 2020 to July 2020)**<br>
+Software Engineer:

 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Sinatra, Rails, JavaScript, MERN
 - RSpec, Capybara, Jasmine, Jest, Cypress

-#### Apprenticeship (September 2013 - November 2014)
+**Tesco (City & Guilds) (September 2013 - November 2014)**<br>

-Through Tesco (City & Guilds) I gained an Intermediate Level Apprenticeship in Retail (Level 2)
+Level 2 Apprenticeship in Retail

+**Royal Scottish Country Dance Society (September 2007 - June 2011)**<br>
+Certified Teacher

-#### Nescot (September 2000 to June 2002)
+**Nescot (September 2000 to June 2002)**<br>

-BTEC National Diploma in Sports Studies
+BTEC National Diploma Sports Studies

-#### Other qualifications

-- In 2011 I completed my teaching certificate with the Royal Scottish Country Dance Society

 ## Hobbies

-I do Scottish Country Dancing, follow various sports and enjoy continuing to learn programming.
-I have had some wonderful opportunities through the dancing including participating at the Patron's Lunch!
-I'm also learning Hungarian.
+I regulary go Scottish Country Dancing and occasionally teach a class.
+I enjoy learning about anything related to Software Engineering and learning Hungarian.